AymenEEE/AymenEEE1.github.io/projects/Solar_Panel_LED.md

   - Switch Mode Power Supplies
   - C++
   - Python
-summary: "This project is focused on using solar energy to create an energy grid capable of powering on 3 LED's. "
+summary: "This project is focused on using solar energy to create an energy grid capable of powering on 3 LED's.
+This was developed by myself and a teammate"
 ---

 <h2> What? </h2>